fastai/course20/docs/start_gradient.md

 1. Select the type of machine you want to run on.

 Important note: remember that you can change the instance type _at any time._ This means you can start out running on an inexpensive or free instance, and then, whenever you want, switch to a much more powerful instance to execute code as efficiently as possible.
 Instance type is independent of your notebook.
 When you return to work, the instance type should self-select to whatever type you last used.
 But it's a good idea always to check!
 This will prevent billing and performance surprises.
-For more information, please see [returning to work](https://course.fast.ai/update_gradient.html).

 ![image](images/gradient/choose-instance.jpg)